Early Anomaly Detection and Location in Distribution Network: A Data-Driven Approach: Case Studies

 \uppercase\expandafter{\romannumeral1}.
-During $t_s=200\sim 500$, $LES$ computed through the proposed method with 4 different test functions remains almost constant, which means the system is under normal status.
-As is shown in Figure \ref{fig:case1_law}a and \ref{fig:case1_law}b, the ESD converges almost surely to its theoretical MP-law and Ring-law.
+During $t_s=200\sim 500$, $\mathcal{N}_\phi$ computed through the developed approach with 4 different test functions remain nearly constant, which denotes the system is in {steady} state.
+As shown in Figure \ref{fig:case1_law}(a), the ESD converges almost surely to the theoretical M-P law.